 The winner of the urban art competition organised by Station Narva festival in cooperation with the Narva Museum Art Gallery and the Narva Art Residency (NART) is Veera Gonchugova’s concept design “Street Library”.
-The Estonian Academy of Arts (EKA) gave a special price to an interactive water sculpture by Jekaterina Zakilova and Ksenia Zakilova.
+The Esto an interactive water sculpture by Jekaterina Zakilova and Ksenia Zakilova.

 The art competition announced at the beginning of June called for sculptures, installations, urban furniture, street art, outdoor exhibitions or other objects that would enrich the city space.
 23 entries were submitted and judged by the jury.
 The winner is Narva resident and EKA master’s student Veera Gonchugova’s concept design “Street Library”.

-According to the author, in addition to reusing books, the free book exchange pavilion will provide a new meeting place for the community.
+According to reusing books, the free book exchange pavilion will provide a new meeting place for the community.
 “The design of the pavilion is inspired by the pages of a book and its bindings.
 The keywords are lightness and transparency and the internal written word created in a different dimension,” adds Gonchugova.

 The materials the author plans to use include plywood, textile and metal pipes.